veres-one/did-veres-one/README.md

       Options: 'RsaSigningKey2018' (default: 'RsaSigningKey2018').
   * passphrase - the passphrase to use to encrypt the private keys for nym-based DIDs.
 Set to `null` if the private keys should not be encrypted.
+  * env - the environment to generate the DID in.
+      Options: 'dev', 'test', 'live' (default: 'dev').

 Returns an object with: